chyvak1831/starter/README.md

 # ❔ About
-You **don't like digging in woo hooks** to implement client's design?
-If yes - say 🖕 to hooks and develop woo shop using custom templates!
 This theme **keeps your time**: it provides main ecommerce pages ready to easy and fast customize (home, catalog, single page) and a few great **features which usually used or must have**.

 #### ✔️ Pros